Brian Kenney

 Add to lightboxDownload comp

-Snowy Egret (Egretta thula) in full Breeding Plumage, Florida.
+Snowy Egret (Egretta thula) in Flight, with Fish prey, Florida.
 Protected by the Migratory Bird Treaty Act.

 © Brian Kenney